 Wild Days for families

-Blackdown Hills AONB has been working with the Forestry Commission and Zing Somerset, to support a family group from Halcon and Priorswood Estate by providing them with opportunities to be active, get outside and to explore places they may not have the chance to explore otherwise.
+Blackdown Hills AONB has been working with Forestry England and Zing Somerset, to support a family group from Halcon and Priorswood Estate by providing them with opportunities to be active, get outside and to explore places they may not have the chance to explore otherwise.

 Getting involved with farming and wildlife